Explaining Expatriate Health Insurance Coverage and Benefits

 As with all insurance plans, it is important to read the fine print of your policy, to make sure you know in advance what will and won’t be covered.
 Some questions to keep in mind include:

 - Will you need to pay upfront for medical care and then be reimbursed afterward, or will your health insurance company pay the medical institution directly?

-- If you or your spouse has a baby while you are abroad, will your newborn automatically be covered by your health insurance plan?
+- If you or your spouse have a baby while you are abroad, will your newborn automatically be covered by your health insurance plan?
 Would an elective C-section be covered?

 - If you are injured while participating in extreme sports while you are abroad, will these be covered?
 You may be surprised by what some health insurance companies classify as “extreme sports.”

 - What is the limit on the cover for chronic conditions?